-- To prevent severe shock or electrocution always turn the power OFF at the service panel before working with wiring. - Use this GFCI with copper or copper-clad wire.
-Do not use it with aluminum wire. - Do not install this GFCI receptacle on a circuit that powers life support equipment because if the GFCI trips it will shut down the equipment. - For installation in wet locations, protect the GFCI receptacle with a weatherproof cover that will keep both the receptacle and any plugs dry. - Must be installed in accordance with national and local electrical codes.
+- always turn the power OFF at the service panel before working with wiring. - clad wire.
+Do not use it with aluminum wire. - Do not install this GFCI receptacle on a circuit that powers life support equipment because if the GFCI trips it will shut down the equipment. - the GFCI receptacle must be Listed and marked as Weather Resistant (WR) - For installation in wet locations, protect the GFCI receptacle with a cover plate or outlet box hood suitable for wet locations that will keep both the receptacle and plug face dry. - national and local electric codes.